|AKA Name||Armistice Day|

 Remembrance Day History

 Remembrance Day, formerly known as Armistice Day, marks the end of World War I and serves to commemorate all members of the Canadian Armed Forces, past and present.
 On November 11th, 1918, at 11am, the armies stopped fighting and World War I came to an end for the United Kingdom.
-As a British colony, Canadians volunteered in the hundreds of thousands to fight alongside the British Forces in Europe.
+As a British colony, Canadians volunteered to fight alongside the British Forces in Europe.
+Hundreds of thousands chose to serve.
+This day consists of ceremonies, symbols, and prayers all in remembrance of those who served.

 Remembrance Day Facts & Quotes